webplatformco/project-class-partials/README.md

 ### Operate on prototypes, not instances

-All API surface extension should be done on the class prototype, not individual instances, both for performance reasons and to make introspection easier.
+All API surface extension should be done on the class prototype, not individual instances, both for performance reasons and to facilitate introspection.

 ### It should be possible to apply partials in-place

 For many use cases, it is _essential_ to be able to extend a class _after_ it has been defined.

-One of these use cases is [custom attributes](https://github.com/w3c/tpac2025-breakouts/issues/46), which effectively add partials to existing element classes (typically `HTMLElement`), and this can happen at any point in time.
+It is not always practical to replace classes with new ones, e.g. because instances have already been created and/or are not created via `new` but some other mechanism (e.g. HTML parsing, literals, etc.).

 But even for other use cases, being able to apply partials to an existing class decouples them, and makes it possible to develop them independently, without either having to know about the other.